Saturday, January 21, 2023

 Sadly, it turns out that Rod Flanders and Todd Flanders, devout children of the Simpsons' devout neighbor, were in the tree house praying because they thought being high off the ground brought them closer to their lord.
 (The Flanders sincerely thought that praying, rather than playing, in the tree house was perfectly fine.
 The kids had heard Smithers call out each time, but they thought it was the lord speaking to them.)
 Tragically, the third shot from the antique flare-gun fired off line and into the tree house.

-The third flare shot by Smithers which entered the tree house struck Rod Flanders directly in the chest.
+The third flare shot by Smithers struck Rod Flanders directly in the chest.
 Todd Flanders discovered that his older brother Rod has been killed instantly by the flare; distraught, he jumps out the tree house window to his death.

-Smithers turns himself in, and now you are the prosecutor trying to decide whether he might be guilty of some form of homicide in Washington (at the time of Williams); in Massachusetts (at the time of Welansky), in Oliwood under the MPC; and in Ohio now.
+Smithers turns himself in, and now you are a prosecutor (or defense attorney) trying to decide whether he might be guilty of some form of homicide in Washington (at the time of Williams); in Massachusetts (at the time of Welansky); in Oliwood; and in Ohio.

-Here is a documentary with a partial recreation of the events that lead to the prosecution of Barnett Welansky.
-The introduction is a bit much, but the 20 minutes that follow give you a flavor of the story behind an historic and horrific event:
+Here is a documentary with a partial recreation of the events that lead to the prosecution of Barnett Welansky (whose case we will review this coming week).
+The introduction to this old show is a bit much, but the 20 minutes that follow give you a flavor of the story behind an historic and horrific event:

-In addition, if you think this could not happen again, consider that it roughly did (though with a smaller body count) in The Station nightclub fire in Rhode Island in 2003.
+In addition, if you want to believe that this kind of inferno could not happen again, consider that it roughly did (though with a smaller body count) in The Station nightclub fire in Rhode Island in 2003.
 Here are the basic facts of that sad case and the legal aftermath (drawn from this Wikipedia entry):

 The Station Nightclub fire was the fourth-deadliest nightclub fire in U.S. history, killing 100 people.
-The fire began at 11:07 PM EST, on Thursday, February 20, 2003, at The Station, a glam metal and rock and roll themed nightclub located at 211 Cowesett Avenue in West Warwick, Rhode Island.
+The fire began at 11:07 pm, on Thursday, February 20, 2003, at The Station, a glam metal and rock and roll themed nightclub located ... in West Warwick, Rhode Island.

 The fire was caused by pyrotechnics set off by the tour manager of the evening's headlining band, Jack Russell's Great White, which ignited flammable sound insulation foam in the walls and ceilings surrounding the stage.
 A fast-moving fire engulfed the club in 5½ minutes.
 In addition to the 100 fatalities, some 230 people were injured and another 132 escaped uninjured....